JanSharp/VRCLockstep/notes.md

 - SerializeState
 - DeserializeState (Allowed to modify (or initialize) the game state it is associated with)

-TODO: add game state safe prng
-TODO: make a tool to automatically extract autosaves and neatly arrange them in a folder, like the user's documents folder
-TODO: on nth tick? game state safe.
-TODO: raise event delayed by ticks, game state safe.

 - [ ] more consistently send the client joined IA... though looking at it it's already pretty consistent.
 I don't know how it was possible for the client joined IA to just not get run on the master, as though it wasn't even received...
 - [ ] maybe handle receiving tick sync data even when we are owner of the tick sync script
-- [x] if candidates are being asked for when we become instance master, either take over that process or reset it and ask again
-- [x] if a candidate has been confirmed to become master, remember that id and wait for them to take master, preventing the local client to become master
-- [x] if the candidate that has been confirmed was already in leftClients then wait a second before cancelling the candidate asking process and run check master change again
-- [x] if the candidate that has been confirmed leaves, wait a second and do the same as above
 - [ ] there's apparently a way for the master client to have the client state "normal"... and it makes no sense... for now I've simply added a log message in the only location where it seems like it would be possible to happen, as well as having handled OnClientJoinedIA running late
-- [x] maybe ignore player left event for local player
-- [x] handle event listeners being null due to being destroyed
-- [x] keep late joiner script always enabled to prevent it from buffering all received data forever
 - [ ] import/export ui needs a settings button for each game state, probably in the root/main list... maybe just in every list.
 That'll pop up a ui next to the main UI which has game state specific settings
-- [x] clients can fall behind in ticks most likely whenever there is a lag spike... maybe Time.time is not consistent enough and it should use Time.realtimeSinceStartup
-- [x] remove LogBinaryData as I've only used it once to debug something and even then it wasn't really useful, and it's a big waste of debug performance
-- [x] add current VRChat master and Lockstep master name to the top panel in the info ui
-- [x] add ClientStateToString function to lockstep api, which uses a string array internally to "convert" the ClientState byte into the associated string.
-- [x] maybe show "become master" button in info ui,
-  - [x] ~~potentially depending on whether or not the master preference game state is in the scene, or depending on a bool setting on in the ui script~~
-- [x] maybe show "make master" button for each client in the info ui.
-- [x] maybe make become master and make master buttons automatically increase your master preference to match the current highest preference out of all clients
-- [x] arrange the top panel of the info UI in 2 columns - left labels, right values - to improve readability
 - [ ] maybe add option for other systems to add per client info into the info ui
-- [x] add api function to check if a player id exists in the internal game state, also mention that function in the docs for SendMasterChangeRequestIA
-- [x] change info ui to not require any extra hooks inside of lockstep, just using lockstep events and api
-- [x] fix that requesting for a client to be master when that client is still waiting for late joiner sync soft locks lockstep
-- [x] fix lockstep AssociateUnassociatedInputActionsWithTicks setting capacity on a data list can set the capacity to be lower than what it currently has as its capacity which throws an exception
-- [x] fix that requesting master changes sometimes causes an IA tick association to stay lingering in unique ids by tick.
-The master change seems to go through successfully, so surely no input action is getting dropped, but this is alarming.
-I believe it appears on the client which became master and what is odd is that it appears after the master transfer finished.
-I think so anyway
-- [x] make game states list api return null or none state when called before lockstep has been initialized - so before OnInit or OnClientBeginCatchup
-- [x] make useSceneNameAsWorldName public to get rid of the "unused" warning
 - [ ] make tick timing more consistent around master changes to improve RealtimeAtTick's usefulness
-- [x] pretty sure tick start time is meaningless while catching up, but it's part of the api now...
+- [ ] add game state safe prng
+- [ ] make a tool to automatically extract autosaves and neatly arrange them in a folder, like the user's documents folder
+- [ ] on nth tick? game state safe.
+- [ ] raise event delayed by ticks, game state safe.
+- [ ] ensure that any functions that previously were guaranteed to only ever run on the master are now checking if the local client is still master
 - [ ] reconsider adding local player id to the lockstep api.
 It's needed like all the time
 - [ ] does the local player exist already in the client states game state at the time of OnClientBeginCatchUp being raised?
 - [ ] deduplicate UI updates in info UI now that latency preferences changes raise events
+- [ ] rate limit updating the master preference when using the slider
 - [ ] use the new CustomRaisedEvent attribute system for lockstep events

-TODO: ensure that any functions that previously were guaranteed to only ever run on the master are now checking if the local client is still master